Loans Warehouse review

-Loans Warehouse scores highly on Trustpilot, achieving a rating of 4.9 out of 5 based on 324 reviews.
+Loans Warehouse scores highly on Trustpilot, rating 4.9 out of 5 based on over 500 reviews (updated July 2023).
 This is considered an “excellent” rating overall.

-A total of 97% of customers gave Loans Warehouse an “excellent” rating, with positive comments focusing on the simple and stress-free process, outstanding customer service, prompt communication and speedy completion.
+Many customers compliemented the simple and stress-free process, outstanding customer service, prompt communication and speedy completion.

 Other UK secured loan brokers

-If you’re not sure whether Loans Warehouse is the right choice for you, there are other UK secured loan brokers to consider.
+If you’re not sure whether Loans Warehouse is the right choice, there are other UK secured loan brokers to consider.
 These include the following:

-If you’re looking for help finding the right loan for you, Loans Warehouse could be an excellent place to start.
+If you’re looking for help finding the right loan, Loans Warehouse could be an excellent place to start.
 It offers a wide range of different loan types, including both secured and unsecured options, so you don’t necessarily need to secure your loan against your home.

-Using a credit broker such as Loans Warehouse is particularly worth considering if you have poor credit as it can help widen your options and find you a suitable loan.
-The eligibility checker tool available on the site is also worth a mention as it will enable you to see which loans you’re most likely to be accepted for without damaging your credit score.
+Using a credit broker such as Loans Warehouse is particularly worth considering if you have poor credit, as it can help widen your options and find you a suitable loan.
+The eligibility checker tool available on the site is also worth a mention, as it enables you to see which loans you’re most likely to be accepted for without damaging your credit score.